overwindows/LLM-Fine-Tuning/README.md

-#
-ssh sc-vnc1
-sngpu --interactive --time 5:59:59 --cpu 8 --mem 65536 --gpu 1
-source ~/venv_yoda/bin/activate

 # LLM-fine-tuning

 This project is for fine-tuning LLM.
-The repo contains:

 ## Installation